Sabina, the perfect setting for a cooking holiday

 The Monastery of Farfa

-Nearby Toffia is Farfa Abbey, one of the most important monasteries in European history, more influential and powerful than Cluny in France.
+Nestled in the Sabine Hills is Farfa Abbey, one of the most important monasteries in European history, more influential and powerful than Cluny in France.
 Founded in the VII century, Farfa became ‘Imperial Monastery’ under Charlemagne.
 Vast territories of central Italy belonged to Farfa, including the cities of Siena, Perugia, Assisi and many others.
 Still today this monastic complex looks majestic, with a basilica, a tower-library containing thousands of rare manuscripts, artist’ workshops and buildings all dating back to the middle ages.
-Farfa was also featured in the third episode of Jamie Oliver’s TV show ‘Jamie’s great escape’.
+Farfa was also featured in the third episode of the famous British chef, Jamie Oliver, on his TV show ‘Jamie’s great escape’.

-The village of Farfa in Sabina has an interesting number of shops, all relevant to our gourmet and cookery holidays and vacations.
-This includes the monastery’s herbalist shop, the ‘oleoteca’ where local extra virgin olive oils are sold and an award winning hand-made fabric shop.
+The village of Farfa has an interesting number of shops, all relevant to our gourmet and cookery holidays and vacations.
+This includes the monastery’s herbalist shop, a ceramic workshop and kiln and an award winning 100 year old hand-made fabric shop.
 The delicatessen sells cheeses and wines from Sabina.
-Farfa is one of the hidden treasures that can be visited during your Italian cookery holidays.
+Farfa is one of the hidden treasures that can be visited during your Italian cookery holidays and one-day cooking classes.